RoepLuke/PSIGEL/Docs/Guides/Scripting-with-PSIGEL.md

 D7588A4A667B3B76650245A8BF335036
 ```

 If we create the view to begin with and schedule the execution of the job just after the execution of the script, then we have created a simple update workflow for our devices.
-Notice: we don't bother with a reboot here, but rather let the update process start, when the devices a shutdown by the user or per policy.
+Notice: we don't bother with a reboot here, but rather let the update process start when the devices are shutdown by the user or per policy.

 - The complete script (with removed unnecessary output) as follows: